-- All colleagues will be trained to identify damp, mould and condensation concerns and be alert for health conditions that may be worsened by any property related problems - We will make every visit count so that in the course of our day to day work we will proactively identify any concerns in relation to damp, mould, or condensation. - Any concerns over damp, mould, and condensation will be recorded during stock condition surveys, void works, and customer visitations. - Where mould is extensive and the health and wellbeing of residents is worsened as a result of this BCHG will class this as a Category 1 hazard under the Housing Health and Safety Rating System.
+- All colleagues will be trained to identify damp, mould and condensation concerns and be alert for health conditions that may be worsened by any property related problems - Regularly train technicians on the latest repair techniques, tools, and safety protocols.
+This ensures they are equipped to handle a variety of issues efficiently. - Provide customer service training to technicians, emphasising empathy, communication, and problem-solving skills to enhance customer interactions. - We will make every visit count so that in the course of our day to day work we will proactively identify any concerns in relation to damp, mould, or condensation. - Any concerns over damp, mould, and condensation will be recorded during stock condition surveys, void works, and customer visitations. - Where mould is extensive, and the health and wellbeing of residents is worsened as a result of this BCHG will class this as a Category 1 hazard under the Housing Health and Safety Rating System.
 In these cases BCHG will: - o Respond within 24 hours for any immediate potential resolutions. - o Prioritise subsequent follow up work within 7 days of the report. - Consider temporary housing for the residents while this remedial action is taken.
 Other reports of Damp, mould and condensation will be responded to through our normal repairs procedures with appointed times to resolve concerns. - BCHG will consider injunctions to gain access after three no faulted access attempts following the report of damp and mould within a property. - BCHG will keep a separate record of all damp, mould and condensation reports from residents and colleagues.